 Mini Greenhouse Buying Guide

-Mini greenhouses are a fab extension to your growing area and garden.
+Mini greenhouses are a fab extension to your growing area and garden, we think that they’re an essential garden tool.
 Growing vegetables, herbs and fruit under cover lets you grow a much wider variety and for longer.
 Overwinter vegetables, start things off a lot earlier and manage cuttings more easily.
 Our buying guide to small greenhouses covers all the important aspects – from materials, size, and location, to ease of putting together.

 What to look for in a mini greenhouse